vkorehov/mesos-dns/docs/docs/naming.md

 ## SRV Records

 An SRV record associates a service name to a hostname and an IP port.
-For task `task` launched by framework `framework`, Mesos-DNS generates an SRV record for service name `task.._protocol.framework.domain`, where `protocol` is `udp` or `tcp`.
+For task `task` launched by framework `framework`, Mesos-DNS generates an SRV record for service name `_task._protocol.framework.domain`, where `protocol` is `udp` or `tcp`.
 For example, other Mesos tasks can discover service `search` launch by the `marathon` framework with a lookup for lookup `_search._tcp.marathon.mesos`:

 ``` console
 ADD SRV TEST
 ```

-SRV records are generated only for tasks that have allocated a specific port through Mesos.
+SRV records are generated only for tasks that have been allocated a specific port through Mesos.

 ## Notes

-If a framework launches multiple tasks with the same name, the DNS lookup will return multiple A records, one per task.
+If a framework launches multiple tasks with the same name, the DNS lookup will return multiple records, one per task.
 Mesos-DNS randomly shuffles the order of records to provide rudimentary load balancing between these tasks.

-Mesos-DNS does not other types of DNS records at this point.
+Mesos-DNS does not support other types of DNS records at this point.
 DNS requests for records of type`ANY`, `A`, or `SRV` will return any A or SRV records found.
 DNS requests for records of other types in the Mesos domain will return `NXDOMAIN`.